JasonWZC/BASNet/README.md

 ```ruby
 python train.py
 ```
-## Test
+## Prediction
-After training, you can put weight in `BASNet/predict/plot_demo`.
+After training, you can put weight in `BASNet/predict/plot_demo.py`.
-Then use plot_demo.py to generate a prediction graph.
+Then use it to generate a prediction graph.
 ```ruby
 python plot_demo.py
 ```